 After Castle Hill we will come full circle and arrive back in Christchurch, where our journey first began.
 We will celebrate with one final dinner while reminiscing on all of the amazing memories we made together in New Zealand.

-This program is only for students who are currently in 11th and 12th grade and approximately 16 to 18 years old.
+This program is exclusively for students who are currently in 11th or 12th grade and approximately 16 to 18 years old.
 Students living outside of the USA are welcome to join!

 Where do we stay?